Jimmyl6413/sep11-freedom-project/prep/plan.md

 - [ ] add a second map/teleporter
   - [ ] The stuff regenerates back onto the map after its eaten by the sprite
+- [ ] Trouble shoot any potential problems

 <!-- EXAMPLE